utkucnay/Game-Programming-101/README.md

 # Game-Programming-101
-I learn Game Programming and use them for this project.

-I use Unreal Engine for this project.
+I am learning game programming and using Unreal Engine for my project.

-I am coding all techniques for CPU.
-I will learn compile shader after finish this project.
-I watched GDC videos and Companies firstly coded on CPU so It's good start point for game programming.
+I am coding all techniques for the CPU.
+After I finish this project, I will learn how to compile shaders.
+I watched GDC videos and learned that many companies first code on the CPU, so it's a good starting point for game programming.

 # Procedural Render With Perlin Noise

-- I create perlin noise.
-- I used fractal algorithm on perlin noise.
+- I created Perlin noise and used a fractal algorithm on it.
-- I spawn object in specific range.
+- I spawn objects in specific range.
-- I coded denisty and distance for each other.
+- I coded denisty and distance for each object.

 # AI and Pathfinding